Geva Theatre Center: Leadership

-The Building
+Building

 Geva was originally housed in a building located at 168 South Clinton Avenue, then the Rochester Business Institute building, but by 1982, its expansion to a "full-fledged company" meant that it needed an improved facility.
 Toward that end, it purchased a former armory and convention hall at 75 Woodbury Boulevard, diagonally across the street from the RBI building.

 The newly-acquired building had been designed in 1868 by Rochester Architect Andrew J. Warner and was first occupied by the 54th Regiment of the New York State Militia.
 In 1907, additions and renovations were made and the building became known as the Convention Hall.
 As such, it hosted such notable political figures as William Jennings Bryan, William Howard Taft, Theodore Roosevelt, and Franklin Delano Roosevelt.
 It was also a cultural center for Rochester, with appearances by world renowned artists such as Anna Pavlova, Enrico Caruso, Fritz Kreisler, Sergei Rachmaninoff, Gustav Mahler, Sir Arthur Conan Doyle, and Arturo Toscanini.
 Other events included wrestling and boxing matches, flower shows, and dog shows.
 The building was used as a hospital during the 1918 flu epidemic and as a tonsil clinic in 1930.
 In 1949, the building became the Naval Reserve Center and by 1975 it housed offices for several departments of the City of Rochester.

 After buying the building from the city in 1982, Geva began three years of renovations and the building re-opened as a theatre on 29 March 1985.
 The new theatre's first production was Planet Fires, a drama by Thomas Babe, a Rochester playwright.
 Featuring a newly freed black man and a Union deserter who have traveled North together, the play was set soon after the Civil War at a campground near Rochester.
 On 26 November 1985, the new facility was dedicated as the Richard Pine Theatre, in honor of a local developer who had arranged the financing that made Geva's move possible.

 In 1997, Geva undertook a major development campaign that included construction of a second stage in the building.
 The 180-seat Nextstage, subsequently known as the Ron & Donna Fielding Stage, opened in 2000.
 It is intended for smaller-scale, more intimate productions, theatre for young audiences, and development of new plays.
 The original, larger theatre space was then called the Mainstage and later the Elaine P. Wilson Stage.
 The 522-seat Wilson Stage is used for a wide variety of performances, including American and world classics, new plays, and musicals.

 In 2016, Geva completed a seven-year project that included exterior rehabilitation and interior infrastructure work as well as renovations to rehearsal and conference rooms, administrative offices, green rooms, dressing rooms, and the lobby and café areas.
 In addition, a new entertainment suite was created, new seats and carpeting were installed in the Wilson Stage, and new flooring was added in the Fielding Stage.

 The building was listed on the National Register of Historic Places on 4 October 1985 under the name "Naval Armory-Convention Hall".